-If you have been injured in the course of your employment, in a work accident or an accident on your way to or from work or during a work break, you may be entitled to workers' compensation or common law damages, or both.
+If you have been injured or had an accident in the course of your employment, or an accident on your way to or from work or during a work break, you may be entitled to workers' compensation or common law damages, or both.

 Types of work related injuries

 For over many years The Personal Injury Lawyers have been recovering compensation for Queensland's injured workers in all forms of industry and for a wide range of work related injuries, including, but not limited to:

 Thoracic spine (mid / upper back) injuries;

 Lumbar spine (lower back) injuries;